← Blog |

 Clinical dietary filtering.
 Filter recipes by allergens, intolerances, and dietary preferences in seconds.
 Manually cross-referencing a recipe database for a gluten-free, dairy-free, high-protein plan is the kind of tedious work that burns out good clinicians.

 Professional, branded output.
 Your clients and patients deserve polished meal plans with your practice logo, not a raw spreadsheet export.
-White-label PDF generation elevates your perceived professionalism.
+White-label PDF generation shows clients you take the details seriously.

 Grocery lists that improve adherence.
 Automatically generated shopping lists grouped by aisle reduce friction for clients.
 Less friction means better compliance, which means better outcomes.

 Your recipes need verified nutritional data you can trust for clinical recommendations.
-Look for databases with 5,000+ recipes that include per-serving calorie and macro breakdowns, not user-submitted entries with unverified data.
+Look for databases with 1,000+ recipes that include per-serving calorie and macro breakdowns, not user-submitted entries with unverified data.
+Quality and verification matter more than sheer volume.

 Automatic macro and calorie targeting